 - May be irregular (5 to 20 minutes apart) and may even stop for a while.

-- Open (dilate) the cervix to about 3 cm (1 in.).
-First-time mothers can have many hours of early labor without the cervix dilating.
+- Open (dilate) the cervix to about 4 cm (1.6 in.) to 6 cm (2.4 in.).
+Those who are delivering for the first time can have many hours of early labor without the cervix dilating.

-It's common for women to go to the hospital during early labor and be sent home again until they are in active labor or until their "water" breaks (rupture of the membranes).
-This phase of labor can be long and uncomfortable.
+It's common for those in early labor to go to the hospital and be sent home until they are in active labor or until their "water" (amniotic sac) breaks.

-The active stage of labor starts when the cervix is about 3 cm (1.2 in.) to 4 cm (1.6 in.) dilated.
+Active labor starts when the cervix is about 5 cm (2 in.) to 6 cm (2.4 in.) dilated.
 This stage is complete when the cervix is fully effaced and dilated and the baby is ready to be pushed out.

-Compared with early labor, the contractions during active labor are more intense and more frequent (every 2 to 3 minutes) and longer-lasting (50 to 70 seconds).
+During this phase, contractions get stronger, are more frequent (every 2 to 3 minutes), and last longer (50 to 70 seconds).
 Now is the time to be at or go to the hospital or birthing center.
 If your amniotic sac hasn't broken before this, it may now.

-- Feel the need to shift positions often.
-This is good for you, because it improves your circulation.
+You may be restless and excited, and you may feel the need to shift positions often.
+This is good because it improves your circulation.

-The end of active labor is called the transition phase.
-As the baby moves down, your contractions become more intense and longer and come even closer together.

-When you reach transition, your delivery isn't far off.
+Transition is the end of active labor.
+As the baby moves down, contractions become more intense and longer and come even closer together.
+Delivery isn't far off.

-During transition, you will be self-absorbed, concentrating on what your body is doing.
-You may be annoyed or distracted by others' attempts to help you but still feel you need them nearby as a support.
-You may feel increasingly anxious, nauseated, exhausted, irritable, or frightened.
+During transition, you may be self-absorbed, focused on what your body is doing.
+You may want others nearby for support but be annoyed or distracted by their attempts to help.
+You may feel more and more anxious, nauseated, exhausted, or fearful.

-- Uterine contractions will feel different.
-Though they are usually regular, they may slow down to every 2 to 5 minutes, lasting 60 to 90 seconds.
-If your labor stalls, changing positions may help.
-If not, your doctor may recommend using medicine to stimulate (augment) contractions.
+- Your contractions may feel different.
+They are usually regular, but they may slow down to every 2 to 5 minutes and last 60 to 90 seconds.

 - You may have a strong urge to push or bear down with each contraction.